-Pass-a-Grille, Florida, on the southernmost tip of St. Pete’s Beach, near Tampa and St Petersburg is a venture back in time to the era of Pez containers, pink flamingos, and colorful kitschy surfboards.
-It’s a glimpse of old Florida in a time gone by.
+Pass-a-Grille, Florida is on the southernmost tip of St. Pete’s Beach, outside of Tampa.
+A visit there is a venture back in time to the era of Pez containers, pink flamingos, and kitschy surfboards.
+It’s almost like being in a time capsule of old Florida nostalgia.

-Click on images to view full-size and please share them on Pinterest.
+Click on the images below to view them full-size in a gallery.

 Men sit on pastel wooden beach chairs smoking fine cigars along the mini downtown section of 8th Ave., as women pop in and out of eclectic boutiques and art galleries.

-The Inn’s assistant manager Dace “Dee” Norbergs, born in Latvia, cheerfully greeted and escorted me to my room, called “The Blue Heron.”
+The Inn’s assistant manager Dace “Dee” Norbergs, a native of Latvia, cheerfully greeted and escorted me to my room, called “The Blue Heron.”
 As I walked in, I saw a fluffy white bed, light-filled windows, a convenient kitchenette, and a tastefully tiled bathroom.
 A doorway opened up to a sundeck with Capri blue wooden beach chairs and a view of the Gulf.
 It was clear this would be “home.”

-I had arrived after a 5:55 am Southwest flight from LA and wanted to rest for an hour to decide how to make the most of my 3 days as a solo-woman-traveler.
-I enjoy having time to myself and was looking forward to doing “my own thing” without distraction.
+I had arrived after a 5:55 am flight from Los Angeles and wanted to rest for an hour to decide how to make the most of my 3 days as a solo-woman-traveler.
+It would be nice to have time to myself and I looked forward to doing “my own thing” without distraction.

 The colorful Suncoast Beach Trolley passes by every 15 minutes running from Pass-a-Grille – St. Petersburg and all the way to Clearwater.
 Five bucks will get you an all-day pass.

-The weather was overcast when I arrived (early January) but the temperature was in the 50’s and comfortable.
-I had come from an almost-freezing holiday season in Los Angeles.
-El Nino had begun to drop a fury of rain, flooding the streets so I was glad to have missed the deluge.
+The weather was overcast when I arrived in early January but the temperature was in the 50’s and comfortable.
+I had come from a freakishly freezing holiday season in Los Angeles.

 What I particularly enjoyed about Pass-a-Grille is how easy and accessible it is to walk around.
 Slim and trim residents, many of them Baby Boomers, ran, walked their dogs or rode bikes, breathing in the healthy breeze of the Gulf and Bay.

-The next morning I had an omelet and coffee at The Seahorse, a deep-wooded-sea-faring eatery decorated with a collection of kitsch and old Florida nostalgia.
+The next morning, I had an omelet and coffee at The Seahorse, a deep-wooded-sea-faring-styled eatery decorated with a collection of kitsch and old Florida knick-knacks.
 A friendly waitress wearing a tropical shirt and jeans eagerly refilled my cup.

-Back downtown, I walked past the old Merry Pier on the bay end of 8th Ave built in 1902.
+Once I was back downtown, I walked past the old Merry Pier on the bay end of 8th Ave constructed in 1902.
 There you can rent boats, take a sunset cruise or fish.

-The Gulf Beaches Historical Museum is at 9th Ave.
+The Gulf Beaches Historical Museum is on 9th Ave.
 It’s housed in what was once the first church in Pass-a-Grille.
-Inside, there are photographs and memorabilia depicting the history of the beaches in the St. Petersburg/Clearwater area.
+Inside are displays of photographs and memorabilia depicting the history of the beaches in the St. Petersburg/Clearwater area.

-I could easily see myself living in Pass-a-Grille, especially since I spent my high school and college years near Newport Beach.
+I could easily see myself living in Pass-a-Grille, especially since I spent my high school and college years living in and around Newport Beach.

 Disclaimer: The Inn on the Beach offered me 2 complimentary nights for this review but my opinion is my own.